 In the summer of 1997 his health took a turn for the worse due to a heart illness.
 While waiting for a heart transplant in Hershey, Pennsylvania, he passed away on July 11, 1997.

 Tom Ebright and his accomplishments had a distinct impact on the American Hockey League.
-The Pirates have also named an award after Tom Ebright.
 The Thomas Ebright Memorial Award is presented annually for outstanding career contributions to the American Hockey League.
 Ebright was a longtime member of the Board of Governors until his death in 1997.
-The Portland Pirates have also honored the former owner, with the Tom Ebright Award, given to the player who best exemplifies what it means to be a Portland Pirate.
+The Portland Pirates have also honored their former owner, with the Tom Ebright Award, given to the player who best exemplifies what it means to be a Portland Pirate.

 To this day Mr. Ebright's jersey (#50) has been the only number retired by the Portland Pirates.